Stone and Stonework

 When shell fossils have been dissolved even newly cut stone will have small holes in it.
 When there are small patches of vulnerable stone in a big block, these will become holes when the block weathers.
 These are two of the ways nature produces hollows in the stone of the Walls, these hollows can be mistaken for the scars of bullets and cannon balls –but most people think there are real scars to be seen too.

-The Romans used regular sized blocks a bit larger than a modern brick but the medieval masons used much larger, squared blocks of varied sizes.
+The Romans used regular height blocks looking from the front a bit like larger than a modern brick –but with varied length.
+The medieval masons used much larger, squared blocks of varied sizes.
 They both used lime mortar to cement the blocks together –and used rubble and mortar as a thick filling sandwiched between two walls of shaped blocks.
-The medieval masons did not tie the two walls of shaped blocks together so they tend to move apart –modern repairs use hidden metal ties.
-The Romans sometimes seemed to have used a through layer of red tiles as a tie.
+The medieval masons did not tie the two walls of shaped blocks together so their moving apart may have led to the need for repairs which is often mentioned in the city records.
+Later, it seems the wall-walk was sometimes widened by moving or replacing the inner wall and here at least the walls have needed modern repairs using hidden metal ties to connect the innermost and outermost layers of the city walls.
+The Romans sometimes seemed to have used a through layer of red tiles as a tie, but sometimes this layer just ties the layer of shaped stone blocks well into the filling of rubble and mortar, not going right through the wall.

 The wall-walk paving is mainly what is now called “York stone”.
 It is a brownish, fine-grained sandstone from the Bradford area about 30 miles south-west of York.
 It splits well into paving stones and probably got its name because it was so widely used in York’s streets.
 On the wall-walk it was mainly laid in Victorian times.
 Unlike limestone it is particularly impervious to water so puddles form quickly on it and stay there.
 These puddles can become icy, which leads to the Walls being closed because the use of salted grit to melt the ice would increase the weathering of the limestone.